 Within the limits mentioned above, the Board determines the compensation of the Board members on the basis of an allotment scale reviewed annually.
-This scale provides for fixed compensation (taking into account the functions of the member concerned) as well as variable compensation (based on actual attendance at meetings of the Board and Committees, with consideration of physical presence or by tele- or videoconference).
+This scale provides for fixed compensation (taking into account the functions of the member concerned) as well as variable compensation (based on actual attendance at meetings of the Board and Committees).